 A C corp allows different stock classes, which enables the business to raise capital, "but many companies don't need to raise capital," he noted.

-Sometime in 2021, depending on which party wins control of the U.S. Senate, corporate income taxes could increase to 28 percent, which could make the S corp structure even a bigger savings for business owners.
+Sometime in 2021, corporate income taxes could increase to 28 percent, which could make the S corp structure even a bigger savings for business owners.

 "Maybe it's time to contact your CPA or your tax attorney and ask, 'Do I have the right business structure to maximize my after-tax income?'"
-DeLauro said.
+Wolberg said.

-It's getting late to implement such a change in time to benefit for the 2020 tax year, but it's still possible to do, he said.
+Though, it could be too late to implement such a change in time to benefit for the 2020 tax year, he said.

 If you need to purchase equipment or make another significant investment in your business, you may be able to trim your 2020 tax bill by accelerating the process and taking this step by year end, noted Gaye L. Chun, City National Bank senior wealth planner.